kundajelab/atac_dnase_pipelines/bds/atac/README.md

 $bds atac.bds [OPTS_FOR_ATAC]

 #[OPTS_FOR_ATAC] are like the following:

+	-KUNDAJE_LAB <bool>   : Set it true if you run the pipeline on Kundaje lab servers (automatically set environments, default: false)

 	-c <string>           : Configuration file path (if not specified, define parameters in command line argument).